Champagne Tour Questions

 We depart the hotel in the morning on day 4 to arrive at 10 AM arrival to the Champagne-Ardenne TGV Rail Station Reims, France.

 Yes.
 Our Pricing offers Travelers Peace of Mind Flexibility!
-You may transfer from one trip to another before trip departure without any penalty (excludes custom designed-private tours).
-OTBP must be notified no later than 61 days before tour departure of your intent to switch to another tour date. – Off the Beaten Path Tours FAQ
+You may transfer from one trip to another before trip departure's balance payment due date without any penalty (excludes custom designed-private tours), as long as there is space available on the new date of choice.

 Off the Beaten Path is a full service tour operator and it is our pleasure to assist you with all aspects of upcoming travel plans.
 Whether you are looking for a suggestion for a hotel in Paris or assistance with your rail tickets, simply contact us at christy@traveloffthebeatenpath.com or call us at 1.717.683.2827 for assistance.